mozilla/discourse-mozilla-iam/README.md

 A plugin to integrate [Discourse](http://discourse.org) with Mozilla's Identity and Access Management (IAM) system.

+## Bug reports

+Bug reports should be filed [by following the process described here](https://discourse.mozilla.org/t/where-do-i-file-bug-reports-about-discourse/32078).

 ## Running tests

 Clone this plugin into `plugins/discourse-mozilla-iam` in the root of your Discourse source dir.